Harris urges Congress to pass Biden initiatives during Lake Mead visit

 House and Senate leaders continue to negotiate with the White House on a final deal for the Build Back Better plan that can make it to President Joe Biden’s desk.

-Harris, who on Monday touted the bill’s investments in electric vehicles and clean, did not take questions from reporters after delivering her remarks.
+Harris, who Monday afternoon touted the bill’s investments in electric vehicles and clean energy, did not take questions from reporters after delivering her remarks.

 Drought future